1st-5th Grade Afterschool Program

 Play and physical activities are part of every afternoon at Agassiz Baldwin Afterschool, allowing children to have fun and develop social skills at a safe neighborhood location.
 The combination of comfortable facilities, a community-oriented atmosphere, and opportunities for creative self-expression make Agassiz Baldwin Afterschool a great choice for your child.

 While there are numerous opportunities for creative self-expression, perhaps the most important feature of our afterschool program is teaching staff who are caring and attentive, competent, and creative.
-The Agassiz Baldwin 1st-5th Afterschool staff is led by our School Age Site-Director, Dana Moskowitz.
-The program staff consists of a talented group of six afterschool teachers comprising a diverse range of musicians, dancers, and art educators.
+The Agassiz Baldwin 1st-5th Afterschool staff is led by our School Age Site-Director, Andrea Breen.
+The program staff consists of a talented group of afterschool teachers comprising a diverse range of musicians, athletes, dancers, and art educators.
+To learn more about our staff, click here.

 All staff are certified in first aid and CPR and exceed the qualifications of an EEC verified teacher.